-Use the DB2 Control Center application to create a new database and define UTF-8 as the database code set.
-The database code set UTF-8 is required and the Maestro User Interface will not work with a database that has a different code set.
-(See the DB2 documentation for details.)
+To use a DB2 database for the Maestro User Interface, verify that your selected database supports the code set UTF-8.
+If this code set is not supported by your chosen database, you need to use the DB2 Control Center application to create a new database and define UTF-8 as the database code set.

-Configure the database with at least one user table space and one system temporary table space with a page size of 32K each.
-It may also be necessary to create a buffer pool with a page size of 32K before the table spaces with 32K page size can be created.
-Next, create a new database user for sole use by the Maestro User Interface.
-This user must be configured to use a table space with 32K page size; otherwise the Maestro User Interface will not work.
-The new user needs the Create Table privilege.
+To configure an existing database that already has the code set UTF-8, verify that at least one user regular tablespace and one system temporary tablespace with a page size of 32K each exist.
+You may also need to create a buffer pool with a page size of 32K before you can create tablespaces with 32K page size.

+Then you will need to create a new database user for sole use by the Maestro User Interface.
+This user must be configured to use a regular tablespace with 32K page size, otherwise the Maestro User Interface will not work.
+The new user needs the Database Administration authority for the new database.
+Then, adjust the database performance parameter Application Heap Size to the highest possible value.

+The further preparation steps depend on which DB2 database version you are using:

-If you are using DB2 V8.2, it is recommended that you use the V8.2 Thin Driver.
-If this is the case, then no further preparation is necessary.
+- For DB2 V8.2, it is recommended that you use the "V8.2 Thin Driver".
+In this case, no further preparation is necessary. - For DB2 V7.2, the only available driver is the native driver, which requires the following additional preparation steps (the V8.2 database can also be accessed with the native driver, however, for V8.2 the thin driver is recommended).

+Note: Usage of the native driver is not recommended for the system database.
+It is only still supported for backwards compatibility reasons.
+If you are using this driver for the system database, it is strongly recommended that you switch to the "V8.2 Thin Driver" instead (and upgrade to DB2 V8.2 or later, if necessary).

-If you are using DB2 V7.2, then the native driver is the only available driver.
-For the native driver, you need to create a database alias on the server that is running the Maestro User Interface component.
-In the Client Configuration Assistant, click the [Add]
+For the native driver, you need to create a database alias on the server that is running the Maestro User Interface component (this is very probably not the server where the database itself is installed!).
+This is done by starting the IBM DB2 Client Configuration Assistant on this server.
+(This is a runtime client database tool that comes with the IBM DB2 installation and needs to be installed on the Maestro User Interface component server.)

-button to create a new alias.
+In the Client Configuration Assistant, click the [Add] button to create a new alias.
 Select the Search the network option and continue with the wizard.

-For more details on IBM DB2 database administration and the definition of database aliases, see the IBM DB2 documentation.
+For more details about IBM DB2 database administration and the definition of database aliases, see your IBM DB2 documentation.

-Notes: The name of this alias is the value for the Database name parameter of the IBM DB2 database plugin that comes with the Maestro User Interface.
+Note: The name of this alias is the value for the "Database name" parameter of the IBM DB2 database plugin that comes with the Maestro User Interface.